 is part of: bibliographic resource (br) The corpus identifier of the bibliographic resource (e.g. issue, volume, journal, conference proceedings) that is a container for the subject bibliographic resource.

 cites: bibliographic resource (br) The corpus identifier of the bibliographic resource cited by the subject bibliographic resource.

+has part: bibliographic entry (be)

-has part: The literal text of a reference within the bibliographic resourcehas publication year: gYear The year of publication of the bibliographic resource.
+A bibliographic reference entry within the bibliographic resource.

+has publication year: gYear The year of publication of the bibliographic resource.

 is embodied as: resource embodiment (re) The corpus identifier of the resource embodiment defining the format in which the bibliographic resource has been embodied, which can be either print or digital.